 What are ‘traffic calming treatments’?

-Which roads aren’t included and why?
+Which roads would not be included and why?

-Bondi Rd, Carrington Rd and Council St are all State Government roads under review in other projects through Transport NSW.
+Bondi Rd, Carrington Rd and Council St are all State Government roads under review in other projects through Transport for NSW.

 You say high pedestrian areas – where exactly are these?